List of NHL rivalries: Chicago Blackhawks vs. Vancouver Canucks (1974–2013)

 For a period of five seasons between 2008–09 and 2012–13, this rivalry was considered one of the best in the NHL.
 This is mainly because there were three straight years of playoffs series between these teams in 2009, 2010, and 2011.
 The first seeds of the rivalry began with the realignment of the NHL in 1974, placing both teams in the newly formed Smythe Division.
 For two years, they battled each other for the top spot and in 1977, they went down to the wire for the last playoff spot, which Chicago won on a tiebreaker by virtue of having more wins at season's end.

-The two teams met in the playoffs for the first time in the 1982 Campbell Conference finals, which is best remembered for a mock surrender by then-Canucks coach Roger Neilson over what he deemed questionable officiating in game two, which began the Towel Power tradition in Vancouver and elsewhere in sports.
-Vancouver prevailed in the series four games to one, as part of their 1982 Cinderella Stanley Cup run.
+The two teams met in the playoffs for the first time in the 1982 Campbell Conference finals, which is best remembered for a mock surrender by then-Canucks coach Roger Neilson over what he deemed questionable officiating in game 2, which began the Towel Power tradition in Vancouver and elsewhere in sports.
+Vancouver prevailed in the series four games to one, as part of their 1982 Stanley Cup run.
 The Blackhawks swept the Canucks in the 1995 Western Conference semifinals.

-They did not meet again until the season.
+They did not meet again until the 2008–09 season.
 The Blackhawks eliminated the Canucks in the playoffs that season in the second round and defeated them again the following season in the same round as part of their 2010 Stanley Cup run.
 The rivalry reached its peak in the 2011 playoffs, as they met for the third straight year in the first round of the playoffs that year, where the Canucks finally defeated Chicago 4–3.
 In this series, the Canucks took a 3–0 series only to drop the next three games.
-In game seven, the Blackhawks tied it in the final minutes shorthanded, sending the game to overtime.
+In game 7, the Blackhawks tied it in the final minutes shorthanded, sending the game to overtime.
 In overtime, Canucks forward Alexandre Burrows scored on a slapshot to win the series for the Canucks, as part of their run to the 2011 Stanley Cup Final, in which they ultimately lost in seven games to the Boston Bruins.
 The rivalry has died down since then due to the subsequent decline of the Canucks in the 2010s following their appearance in the 2011 Stanley Cup Final, as well as a lack of playoff matches between the two teams.

+As of the end of the 2025–26 season, Vancouver leads the regular season record, 97–84–22–7, while Chicago leads the playoff record, 16–12.